Keep Calm and Breathe Om: 7 ADHD Relaxation Techniques

-How did Bob cut workplace stress?
+How did Bob cut workplace stress and learn to stay calm under pressure?
 By using a watch that beeped every hour, so that he made sure he was following his to-do list, a year-long calendar with color-coded client deadlines, ADHD-specific relaxation techniques, and a notebook in which he “parked” random thoughts during the day.
 The result: less stress and a happier life.

 Many people with ADHD live in a constant state of stress.
 Their neurobiology makes it difficult to screen out competing stimuli, focus, and slow down, all of which increase frustration levels.
 Being unable to measure up to people’s expectations or feeling guilty about missing deadlines at work creates additional tension.